AutoMotiveDetailService/AutomobileApp/README.md

 ### Connecting to a MifosX Platform running on a different host:

-By default, when the app is running from the local filesystem, it will connect to the platform (fineract-provider REST API) deployed on demo.openmf.org.
+By default, when the app is running from the local filesystem, it will connect to the platform (AutomobileServices REST API).

 The app connects to the platform running on the same host/port when deployed on a server.